opendr-eu/opendr/src/opendr/perception/object_detection_2d/nms/seq2seq_nms/README.md

 This folder contains an implementation of Seq2Seq-NMS [[1]](#seq2seq_nms-1).

-TABLE-1: Average Precision (AP) achieved by pretrained models on PETS and COCO datasets
+TABLE-1: Average Precision (AP) achieved by pretrained models on the person detection task.
+The maximum number or RoIs, employed for the performance evaluation was set to 800.
 ![Alt text](stats_pretrained.png?raw=true "Title")